OKayInc/siafs/README.md

 ### Debug
 Type:
-`siafs -v -d http://:yourpassword@yourIP:port/bucket mountpoint` Daemon won't for and a lot of debug info will be displayed.
+`siafs -v -d http://:yourpassword@yourIP:port/bucket mountpoint` Daemon won't fork and a lot of debug info will be displayed.

 ## Known Issues
 * Extremelly slow for now.
 Needs caching and optimization review.
 The first release will focus on the logic only.